fmilizia/flag-explorer/Isomorphisms.md

-The program manages to gracefully handle millions of triangulations of $S^3$ and to check quite efficiently, given a triangulation, whether it is isomorphic to one of those.
+The program manages to gracefully handle millions of triangulations of the 3-sphere and to check quite efficiently, given a triangulation, whether it is isomorphic to one of those.
 How does it perform this task?